 Step 2: Then we need to press the SHIFT+ DOWN/RIGHT Arrow keys to adjust up to the point where we want to end the selection.

-- How to Select Multiple Columns in Excel for Graph (3 Methods)
+- How to Select all Rows in Excel

-- Select Row in Excel If Cell Contains Specific Data (4 Ways)
+- How to Select Row in Excel If Cell Contains Specific Data